nateGeorge/obama_bot/README.md

 ### Scrapy bugs notes
 I was trying to use scrapy with Python3 from Anaconda, but I was getting weird errors:
 I had to do `conda uninstall icu` and `conda install -c conda-forge icu=56` because I was getting the error `ImportError: libicui18n.so.56: cannot open shared object file: No such file or directory ubuntu` when I tried to do `scrapy shell`.
 Then I started getting something else like `cffi library '_openssl' has no function`, so I uninstalled scrapy from anaconda and installed it with the Python2 Ubuntu system distro, and it worked.
-Go figure ¯\_(ツ)_/¯.
+Go figure ¯\\_(ツ)_/¯.

 ## Download videos

+Next up is downloading the videos.